• Skip to primary navigation

 How to make black bean sweet potato enchiladas

-These enchiladas do require some time to make, but a lot of it is hands-off.
+These oil-free vegan enchiladas do require some time to make, but a lot of it is hands-off.
 I can get this meal on the table beginning to end in about an hour.

-Once the sweet potatoes are fork tender remove them from the oven and add them to a medium sized bowl with the black beans and a few tablespoons of the enchilada sauce.
-Scoop about 1/3 cup of the sweet potato mixture into a tortilla shell.
-Roll up each tortilla and then lay seam side down in the prepared baking dish.
+Once the sweet potatoes are fork-tender, remove them from the oven and add them to a medium-sized bowl with the black beans and a few tablespoons of the enchilada sauce.
+Scoop about ⅓ cup of the sweet potato mixture into a gluten-free tortilla shell.
+Roll up each tortilla and then lay it seam side down in the prepared baking dish.
 Repeat with remaining tortillas.
 Pour a cup of the remaining enchilada sauce evenly over the top and then drizzle with the cashew cream sauce.

 Bake in the oven for 20-25 minutes, or until the enchilada sauce is bubbling and the enchiladas are warmed through.